-We have the capacity to process 8,500 MT of EPS, Expanded Polypropylene (EPP) and other foams at our four factories, making us one of the largest EPS shape moulders in India.
-Our units are spread across Western and Southern India in Maharashtra (Urse and Ranjangaon), Tamil Nadu (Thiruvallur) and Puducherry (Kariamanickkam).
-We have more than 60 machines that range from 400 × 600 mm to 1,300 × 1,700 mm in platen size.
-We are proud to say that we are reputed to be the most technically progressive and competent EPS processor in India..
+We have the capacity to process 12,000 MT of EPS, Expanded Polypropylene (EPP) and other foams at our five factories,making us one of the largest EPS shape moulders in India.
+Our units are spread across Western and Southern India in Maharashtra (Ranjangaon and Urse), Tamil Nadu (Sriperumbudur and Thiruvallur) and Puducherry (Kariamanickkam).
+We have more than 75 machines that range from 400 × 600 mm to 1,750 × 1,560 mm in platen size.
+We are proud to say that we are reputed to be the most technically progressive and competent EPS processor in India.

 Our expert in-house team handles everything, right from conceptualisation to the final product.
 This includes prototyping and design of the EPS part, and development and manufacturing of EPS moulds and the moulded parts.

 We were the first EPS processor in India to receive the ISO 9001:2000 certification.
 We have since been certified for ISO 9001:2015, ISO 14001:2015, IATF 16949:2016 and ISO 45001:2018.
 K. K. Nag Pvt.
 Ltd is also the single source EPS supplier to several renowned national and international brands.

 EPS Packaging (Front View)

 Applications of EPS

 EPS is one of the most cost-effective protective packaging materials available and is used all over the world to protect goods from transit damage.
 It possesses an extraordinary combination of lightness, rigidity and shock absorption, which is why EPS is used to package various white goods and other fragile products.